RoshiniUdayaKumar/FPGA-Projects/README.md

 - When neither button is pressed, the counter holds its current value.

 ## Project 2: Design a Jackpot Game
 The LEDs will light up in a specific pattern, glowing one after the other in sequence.
 Each LED is linked to a corresponding switch.
-When a switch is pressed corresponding to the LED glowing, we have hit a jackpot condition; in that case, all the LEDs glow.
+When a player presses a switch corresponding to the LED glowing, we have hit a jackpot condition; in that case, all the LEDs glow.

 To implement this logic, the following steps are followed:
 1. Assign Switches to LEDs: Each switch controls a specific LED.